-Enjoy this soup weekly throughout winter, ideally starting a month prior to winter, in order to boost your immune system and prevent winter ailments.
+Enjoy this soup weekly throughout winter, ideally starting a month prior to winter, in order to boost your system and help prevent winter ailments.

-You can also have this soup 3x/wk after a cold/flu to help speed up recovery, reduce post-viral fatigue, and build up your immune system again.
+You can also have this soup 3x/wk after a cold/flu to help speed up recovery, reduce fatigue, and build up your health again.

 Included in the "Bing's Thing" package available from the clinic